 3.2 Sub-processor Obligations.
-GuideCX shall: (i) enter into a written agreement with the Sub-processor imposing data protection terms that require the Sub-processor to protect the Personal Data to the standard required by Data Protection Laws; and (ii) remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Sub-processor that cause GuideCX to breach any of its obligations under this DPA.
+GuideCX shall: (i) enter into a written agreement with the Sub-processor imposing data protection terms that require the Sub-processor to protect the Personal Data to the standard required by EU and UK Data Protection Laws; and (ii) remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Sub-processor that cause GuideCX to breach any of its obligations under this DPA.

 3.3 Changes to Sub-processors.
 GuideCX shall provide Customer reasonable advance notice (for which email shall suffice) if it adds or removes Sub-processors.